Pytheas: Name and description of the British

 The first known written use of the word Britain was an ancient Greek transliteration of the original P-Celtic term.
 It is believed to have appeared within a periplus by Pytheas, but no copies of this work survive.
 The earliest existing records of the word are quotations of the periplus by later authors, such as those within Strabo's Geographica, Pliny's Natural History and Diodorus of Sicily's Bibliotheca historica.
-According to Strabo, Pytheas referred to Britain as Bretannikē, which is treated a feminine noun.
+According to Strabo, Pytheas referred to Britain as Bretannikē, which shares more similarities with spellings in the modern Celtic languages than its Classical Latin variants.
+From this Greek spelling, the name is treated a feminine noun.